banner de espadas

 [HideShow]

-1. Tizona of the Cid Campeador
+1. Tizona of El Cid Campeador

-Tizona of the Cid Campeador
+Tizona del Cid Campeador

-2. Ferdinand III the Saint's Wolf Cave
+2. Lobera of Ferdinand III the Saint

-3. Sword of Hernan Cortes
+3. Sword of Hernán Cortés

-4. Boabdil's Jineta Sword
+4. Jineta Sword of Boabdil

-5. Two-handed sword of the Catholic Monarchs
+5. Mandoble of the Catholic Monarchs

 This majestic two-handed sword is a clear example of the power of the Catholic Monarchs during the unification of Spain.
-With golden details and engravings that reflect their authority, the two-handed sword is among the most emblematic weapons in the Royal Armory.
-Its large size makes it perfect for display in a collection, demonstrating the strength and elegance of that era.Available now
+With golden details and engravings that reflect their authority, the mandoble is among the most emblematic weapons of the Royal Armory.
+Its large size makes it perfect for display in a collection, demonstrating the strength and elegance of that era.
+Available now

 6. Sword of James I the Conqueror

-7. Elcano's Sword
+7. Sword of Elcano

 8. Sword of Pelayo